-This procedure uses internal routines to verify that the oscilloscope functions and was adjusted properly.
+This procedure uses internal routines to verify that the instrument functions and was adjusted properly.
 No test equipment or hookups are required.

-Equipment required None Prerequisites Power on the oscilloscope and allow a 20 minute warm-up before doing this procedure.
+Equipment required None Prerequisites Power on the instrument and allow a 20 minute warm-up before doing this procedure.

 - 1. Verify that internal diagnostics pass: Do the following substeps to verify passing of internal diagnostics. - a.
-Display the System diagnostics menu: - If the oscilloscope is in tool-bar mode, click the MENU button to put the oscilloscope into menu bar mode. - From the Utility menu, select Instrument Diagnostics This displays the diagnostics control window. - b.
-Run the System Diagnostics: - First disconnect any input signals from all four channels. - Click the Run button in the diagnostics control window. - c.
-Wait: The internal diagnostics do an exhaustive verification of proper oscilloscope function.
+Display the System diagnostics menu: - If the instrument is in tool-bar mode, click the MENU button to put the instrument into menu bar mode. - From the Utilities menu, select Instrument Diagnostics This displays the diagnostics control window. - b.
+Run the System Diagnostics: - First disconnect any input signals and probes from all four channels. - Click the Run button in the diagnostics control window. - c.
+Wait: The internal diagnostics do an exhaustive verification of proper instrument function.
 This verification will take five to fifteen minutes.
 When the verification is finished, the resulting status will appear in the diagnostics control window. - d.
 Verify that no failures are found and reported on-screen.
 All tests should pass.

-If any failures occur, click the Error Log button for details. - e.
-Run the signal-path compensation routine: - From the Utilities menu, select Instrument Calibration This displays the oscilloscope calibration control window. - If required because the oscilloscope is in service mode, select the Signal Path button under Calibration Area. - Touch the Calibrate button to start the routine. - f.
+- e.
+Run the signal-path compensation routine: - From the Utilities menu, select Instrument Calibration....
+This displays the instrument calibration control window. - If required because the instrument is in service mode, select the Signal Path button under Calibration Area. - Touch the Calibrate button to start the routine. - f.
 Wait: Signal-path compensation may take five to ten minutes to run. - g.
-Confirm signal-path compensation returns passed status: Verify that the word Pass appears in the oscilloscope calibration control window. - 2.
-Return to regular service: Click the Close button to exit the oscilloscope calibration control window.
+Confirm signal-path compensation returns passed status: Verify that the word Pass appears in the instrument calibration control window. - 2.
+Return to regular service: Click the Close button to exit the instrument calibration control window.